hemanth-iisc-ee/Leading-Eigen-Vectors/README.md

 ![CodeCogsEqn (4)](https://user-images.githubusercontent.com/3444740/55594107-ff659a80-575b-11e9-8437-cb4293a24abe.gif)

 # Note
-The code is not an efficient soultion to Eigen Decomposition problem, it is just a demonstartion of application of numerical optimization techniques for finding the leading eigen vectors.
+The code is not an efficient soultion to Eigen Decomposition problem, it is just a demonstartion of application of numerical optimization techniques.